GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   cal(L) = "tc" + w_s "sc" + w_("rw") "rwc",
 $
 where $w_s$ and $w_("rw")$ are the weights of the space complexity and read-write complexity compared to the time complexity, respectively.
-\rev{The optimal choice of weights depends on the specific device and tensor contraction algorithm.
-One can freely tune the weights to achieve a best performance for their specific problem.}
 Then the transformation is accepted with a probability given by the Metropolis criterion, which is
 $
   p_("accept") = min(1, e^(-beta Delta cal(L))),